material-admin/doc-material-components/article-component-template.md

   >      android:layout_height="wrap_content"
   >      android:text="@string/button_label_enabled"/>
   >  ```
-  >  ### Example: Add a Filled and Unlevated Button
+  >  ### Example: Add a contained (filled) and unlevated button
-  > The following code adds a filled and unelevated button.
+  > The following code adds a contained and unelevated button.
 Your theme's `colorPrimary` is the default background color and your theme's `colorOnPrimary` is the default text color.
   >  ```xml
   >    <com.google.android.material.button.MaterialButton
   >      android:id="@+id/disabled_material_button"